-We're going to talk about one of my favorite topics today, which is lifting weights.
-By the end of this episode, you will have the information that you need to make a really good decision for yourself and your journey and the goals that you're wanting to hit in terms of lifting weights.
-It's also going to be a great podcast for you to listen to have some talking points have a way to be able to approach this with people to be able to help them understand the value of weightlifting and why it's such an important part of your programming and hopefully to entice more people to be able to join you.
+We're going to talk about one of my favorite topics today, which is lifting weights (!!!).
+By the end of this episode, you'll have the information that you need to make a really good decision about lifting weights, in terms of your goals and what you want to accomplish.
+This episode also provides great talking points when friends and family ask you about the value of weightlifting, or why it's so important in your programming.
+Hopefully, you'll be able to entice more people to join you, too.
+Let's get into it!

 Find show notes at bicepsafterbabies.com/137